-The 3rd annual Cardinal Health Hospital Supply Chain Survey, fielded by SERMO, provides a comprehensive look at operating room supply chain perceptions from supply chain administrators, service line leaders, physicians and nurses.
-Additional survey results are highlighted within these multimedia assets.
+The Cardinal Health Hospital Supply Chain Survey, fielded by SERMO, provides a comprehensive look at hospital supply chain perceptions from supply chain administrators, service line leaders, physicians and nurses.
+Additional survey results are available at Cardinal Health Essential Insights.

 About Cardinal Health Hospital Supply Chain Survey

-This study was fielded Nov.
-2 - Nov.
-15, 2017, using an online survey methodology.
+This study was fielded Oct.
+19 - Nov.
+4, 2016, using an online survey methodology.
 The samples were drawn from SERMO’s Online Respondent Panel of Health Care Providers, which includes over 600,000 medical professionals in the United States.
-The study included 305 respondents total from health care organizations varying in size, specialty and practice area.
-Respondents included frontline clinicians (n=128), operating room supply chain decision-makers (n=100), and hospital/supply chain administrators (n=102).
+The study included 403 respondents total, including frontline healthcare providers in hospitals (n=201), service line leaders in hospitals (n=100), and hospital/supply chain administrators (n=102).
 All survey data on file at Cardinal Health.

 About Cardinal Health

-Cardinal Health, Inc. is a global, integrated healthcare services and products company, providing customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories and physician offices worldwide.
-The company provides clinically proven medical products, pharmaceuticals and cost-effective solutions that enhance supply chain efficiency from hospital to home.
+Cardinal Health, Inc. (NYSE: CAH), is a global, integrated healthcare services and products company, providing customized solutions for hospital systems, pharmacies, ambulatory surgery centers, clinical laboratories and physician offices worldwide.
+The company provides clinically-proven medical products and pharmaceuticals and cost-effective solutions that enhance supply chain efficiency.
 Cardinal Health connects patients, providers, payers, pharmacists and manufacturers for integrated care coordination and better patient management.
-To help combat prescription drug abuse, the company and its education partners created Generation Rx, a national drug education and awareness program.
-Backed by nearly 100 years of experience, with approximately 50,000 employees in nearly 60 countries, Cardinal Health ranks #15 on the Fortune 500.
-For more information, visit cardinalhealth.com, follow @CardinalHealth on Twitter, @cardinalhealthwings on Facebook and connect on LinkedIn at linkedin.com/company/cardinal-health.
+Backed by nearly 100 years of experience, with more than 37,000 employees in nearly 60 countries, Cardinal Health ranks among the top 25 on the Fortune 500.
+For more information, visit cardinalhealth.com, follow @CardinalHealth on Twitter and connect on LinkedIn at linkedin.com/company/cardinal-health.